redhat-beyond/lets-meet/CONTRIBUTING.md

 ### Testing with Flake8

 1. Every PR is tested by Flake8.
 2. An updated manual can be found in the following link: [link](https://flake8.pycqa.org/en/latest/)

 ## Code of Conduct

 ### Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and